Collaborating to equitably electrify the U.S. school bus fleet.

 Our networks

 WRI’s Electric School Bus Initiative is facilitating networks, working groups and steering committees for stakeholders across the nation.
-These networks include our Utility Working Group, our Manufacturing & Supply Chain Steering Committee, and a school district working group and industry working group both hosted by our partner CALSTART.
-To learn more about these groups, click here
+These networks include our Utility Working Group, our Manufacturing & Supply Chain Steering Committee, national and California-focused forums hosted by our partner CALSTART, and our Electric School Bus Ambassadors program.
+To learn more about these some of these networks, click here.

 Our Advisory Council

-The Electric School Bus Initiative Advisory Council plays a key role in guiding the Initiative toward the goal of equitably electrifying the full fleet of U.S. school buses by 2030.
+The Electric School Bus Initiative Advisory Council plays a key role in guiding the Initiative toward the goal of equitably electrifying the full fleet of U.S. school buses.

 Comprised of leading figures in fields including nonprofit advocacy, education, public policy, utility management, environmental justice and electrification, the Advisory Council provides invaluable insights and perspectives on priorities across the Initiative.